rnevet/WCViewPager/README.md

 ## WCViewPager
-Android ViewPager that respects height of wrap_content.
+Android ViewPager that respects height of wrap_content, inspired by answers to this StackOverflow question: http://stackoverflow.com/questions/8394681/android-i-am-unable-to-have-viewpager-wrap-content

 **This is a work in progress, so there still might be bugs and edge cases not covered.**